Administrative law: Child support appeals

 After your application has been filed, you must ‘serve’ the application on the respondent.
 That means you must make sure that the respondent receives the filed documents.

 You must serve the Notice of appeal at least 28 days, and any other documents on which you intend to rely at least 21 days before the hearing date.
 The persons to be served include the respondent, a parent or eligible carer, and the Child Support Registrar.
-If you are appealing from a decision of the AAT you must serve the Notice of Appeal (and other documents) on the AAT within 7 days after the day of filing the appeal.
+If you are appealing from a decision of the ART you must serve the Notice of Appeal (and other documents) on the ART within 7 days after the day of filing the appeal.

-In addition to the filed documents, you must serve on the respondent the brochure Child Support Applications
+In addition to the filed documents, you must serve on the respondent the brochure Child Support Applications.

 Response